scottgallant/barnyard-organics/order.md

 layout: default-pdfs
 description: Online order form COMING SOON!
 But we're still working on this page.
 Please check back soon!
+pdf-description: See price lists below.
+To place an order, <a href="info@barnyardorganics.com">email</a>   or call Barnyard Organics (902-887-3188).
+pdf-heading: ''
+pdfs: []
 ---